takumi021/ozip_decryption/README.md

 4. Star the repo, go to actions tab again, and let Magic Work xD

 ## To Note ##
 The zip will be uploaded to bashupload.
-So it will be there for 15 days.
+But it will be there for only 15 days.
 So it's preferable to mirror somewhere else.

 You can use some telegram bots to rename & mirror to gdrive.
 You can use my bot too.
 [My Telegram Group](https://t.me/SaurajGaming)